 linker or linking morpheme.
 A morpheme whose only function is to stand between other morphemes.
 There is no particular meaning to a linker, making it very unusual as morphemes go.
 The book uses the terms empty morph.

 stem the part of a word that an inflectional affix attaches to.
 Stems include minimally a root, but they often have additional morphology such as derivational affixes; or they can include more than one root, as in a compound.

 variety or language variety a particular way of using language associated with a group of language users or with a type of context.
 If we think of a language as a system of norms for speaking or writing, then a variety is a subsystem within the language as a whole.
-"Norms" means usual practices.
-Norms are also thought of as observable features of the variety, like particular pronunciations or phonological rules, or use of particular sets of words.
-Varieties are not sharply distinguished from other varieties, but are loose groupings of norms that tend to co-occur together.
+"Norms" means 'usual practices'.
+Norms are also thought of as observable features of the variety, like particular pronunciations or phonological rules, or use of particular sets of words or phrases or even spellings.
+Varieties are not sharply distinguished from other varieties, but are simply loose groupings of norms that tend to co-occur together.
 The defining features of a variety are generally stated in linguistic terms; but the variety also has as part of its definition who uses the variety and/or under what circumstances.
 For example, internet language (the variety of language that characteristically appears in email, chat, blogging, and text messaging) has particular words associated with it (LOL, BRB, etc.) and particular spelling conventions (substitution of numbers for homonymous parts of the spoken word, like 4get for forget).
 AND it is associated with internet usage.
 Varieties can partially overlap.
 So, for example, internet language partially overlaps with the language of computer gaming, which is understandable since a lot of gaming occurs over the internet.
 Yet the two varieties are not co-extensive.
 Many usages are specific to gaming (e.g. pwn 'beat or destroy in a computer game' and not characteristic of more general internet use.)

 zero derivation Another name for conversion.
 See also derivation.